Atlantis-Software/offshore-docs/models/data-types-attributes.md

-# Data Types and Attribute Properties in Waterline Models
+# Data Types and Attribute Properties in Offshore Models

 ## Data Types